Overview of the Balkans-By-Bicycle Tour

 - Insurance

-- Kotor Bay and Sveti Stefan in Montenegro
+- Kotor Bay and The Serpentine Climb in Montenegro

-- Views from hotel in Shkoder and lunch in Tirana, the capital city of Albania
+- Views from hotel in Shkoder and the hills in the north of Albania

-- The border descent and ride around the beautiful Lake Ohrid to Ohrid itsef in North Macedonia
+- The beautiful Lake Ohrid in North Macedonia

 - The Ciflik Winery in Bitola